cncf/tag-security/assessments/guide/joint-evaluation.md

 ## Appendix

 * Known Issues Over Time.
-List or sumarize statistics of past vulerabilities with links.
+List or summarize statistics of past vulnerabilities with links.
 If none have been reported, provide data, if any, about your track record in catching issues in code review or automated testing.
 * Case Studies.
 Provide context for reviewers by detailing 2-3 scenarios of real-world use cases.
 * Related Projects / Vendors.
-Reflect on times prospective users have asked about the diffeerences between your project and projectX.
+Reflect on times prospective users have asked about the differences between your project and projectX.
 Reviewers will have the same questions